MEGAMINDMK/GW-Server-Booter/README.md

 Contains Cpanel / Ucp /Ftp

 # Working
-Requires any of these xammp, wammp, mamp, wnmp to run<br>
+Requires any of these xammp, wammp, mamp, wamp to run<br>
 or use any of these <a href="https://merabheja.com/alternatives-of-xampp-server/">Appache</a>

 # Method